20centaurifux/severin/README.md

 => (dispose! pool "file:///tmp/some/file" s)
 ```

-You can fix this by adding a custom resource type which implements URIProtocol.
+You can fix this by adding a custom resource type which implements *URIProtocol*.

 ```
 (ns severin.filereader